karim-sharkawy/An-Analysis-of-Climate-Ensemble-Models/Python Code/README.md

 # Description of each script (in order)

+### 0) ensemble_climate_model.py
+All the code in one big file.
+This is preffered over running each file seperately.

 ### 1) data_cleaning.py
 The dataset required careful preprocessing to handle missing and non-numeric values.
 I:
 - Dropped irrelevant columns based on a threshold of non-null values.